Information for Students

 www.thesource.me.uk – The Source provides information and advice for young people in Suffolk, in areas such as learning, work, health, relationships, housing, money, leisure and transport.

 www.successatschool.org – gives clear and comprehensive information about a range of Career Zones (sectors), in an easy to access format.
-Pupils can create a profile to help to collate useful information. ’60 second interviews’ giving profile of professionals, provide a useful insight into specific careers.
+Students can create a profile to help to collate useful information. ’60 second interviews’ giving profile of professionals, provide a useful insight into specific careers.

 www.apprenticeships.gov.uk – the National Apprenticeship Service website provides general advice and information about apprenticeships.
 It also advertises current vacancies.